envdes/code_CLMU_HVAC_RL/README.md

 - scripts: scripts for trainning RL agents using CLMUX-based environment.

-- src: algorithms of RL, clmuxenv
+- src: algorithms of RL, clmux Gym environment for RL agent training

     -  source code for RL models
     -  source code for CLMUX-based environment